observation/euring/README.md

 Latitude and Longitude in EURING2020 use a signed numeric type (`NumericSigned`) because the manuals allow negative values for those fields. `NumericSigned` behaves like `Numeric`, but allows a leading minus sign and explicitly disallows `-0`.
+The EURING2020 manual also specifies that if Longitude/Latitude are provided, the Geographical Co-ordinates field should be filled with 15 dots (`...............`).

 EURING vocabulary (as used in the manuals):